Best supermarket cashback apps

 How do supermarket cashback apps work?

-If you’re familiar with online cashback you'll know roughly how the process works.
-You head to a cashback website, use their link to buy a product and they'll track the purchase, later reimbursing you a percentage of the sale to your account.
+If you're familiar with online cashback, you'll roughly know how the process works.
+You head to a cashback website, use their link to buy a product and they'll track the purchase.
+Afterwards, they'll reimburse you a percentage of the sale to your account.
 Simple, right?

-Supermarket cashback apps work in a similar way, but with one major perk – in some cases, you can be reimbursed 100% of the cost of your purchase, so you essentially get something for free.
+Supermarket cashback apps work in a similar way.
+However, they have one major perk: in some cases, you can be reimbursed 100% of the cost of your purchase.
+So, you can essentially get something for free.

 How to use supermarket cashback apps

 - Download and open up one of the apps to see what items are eligible for cashback (and which shops are taking part)

 - Head to the nearest participating store and purchase the items (making sure to keep the receipt)

 - Scan the receipt and, if necessary, the barcodes using the cashback app

 - Wait for your cashback to track (this can take up to a week)

 - Withdraw the money to your bank account or PayPal account.

-We’ve found deals on a huge array of different foods, but the offers are mainly on products from brands which are new to the market, or new products from well-established brands.
+We've found deals on a huge array of different foods.
+However, the offers are mainly on products from brands that are new to the market, or new products from well-established brands.

 Here's a list of just some of the totally free items we've claimed in the past: